Swedish Match Scientific Publications

 - Lunell, E., et al., Pharmacokinetic Comparison of a Novel Non-tobacco-Based Nicotine Pouch (ZYN) With Conventional, Tobacco-Based Swedish Snus and American Moist Snuff.
 Nicotine Tob Res, 2020.
 22(10): p.
 1757-1763.

 - Back, S., et al., Harmful and potentially harmful constituents (HPHCs) in two novel nicotine pouch products in comparison with regular smokeless tobacco products and pharmaceutical nicotine replacement therapy products (NRTs).
-BMC chemistry, 2023.
+BMC Chemistry, 2023.
 17(1): p.
 9.